List of The Grudge characters: Naoko Kawamata

 Naoko (portrayed by Emi Ikehata) is Kayako's younger sister.
 For Naoko, growing up in their mother's care was "frightening", but for Kayako it was a living nightmare.
-She knows of the curse and how to end it once and for all.
+She knows of the curse and how to end it once and for all, having presumably taken up her mother’s teachings on how to be an Itako.
+She is also in possession of Kayako’s diary, having somehow acquired it in between the events of the second and third film.

+She finds a newspaper clipping taped to her work desk by her co-workers, in an attempt to shame her.
+Learning of the young Matthew Kimble’s death, she travels to Chicago in an attempt to end the curse.
 Killed in rage by a possessed Max (in a fashion similar to her sister's death), she is resurrected as a new Onryō.
 With Kayako's curse now contained inside Rose's body, Naoko's curse has taken its place and now haunts the Chicago apartments.